testomatio/check-tests/README.md

 ```

 This option could also be set via environment variable `TESTOMATIO_NO_DETACHED=1`.
-If you don't want to pass it each time, create .env file with this variable set.
+If you don't want to pass it each time, create .env file in the root dir of your project with this variable set.

 ## Synchronous Import